AustinKelsay/vibe-boilerplate/docs/setup.md

     └── [additional-phases].md
 ```

-This systematic approach ensures you have a solid foundation before writing any code, leading to better project outcomes and easier maintenance.
+This systematic approach ensures a solid foundation before coding, leading to better project outcomes and easier maintenance.